 SECTION 3.3.
 Membership Regulations.
-Members must complete a membership application specified and provided by the GCC, support the purpose of the GCC, submit documentation confirming proof of their status, and pay the required membership dues.
-Members who comply with these regulations and pay the required membership due directly to the GCC shall be considered Full Members.
+Prospective Members in any category must complete a membership application specified and provided by the GCC, support the purpose of the GCC, submit documentation confirming proof of their status, and pay the required membership dues.
+A member “in good standing” in any membership category is defined as one whose membership dues are current.
 Membership is on a rolling basis, extending from the date of payment receipt to the end of the fiscal year (see Section 8.1).
-Membership is granted to persons and is non-transferrable between persons.
-The Board of Directors shall set the membership dues for each membership category on an annual basis.
-The Board of Directors may add, delete, or adjust membership qualifications and benefits as it deems necessary or desirable to further the purpose of the GCC.
+The Executive Committee shall set the membership dues for each membership category on an annual basis.
+The Executive Committee may add, delete, or adjust membership qualifications and benefits as it deems necessary or desirable to further the purpose of the GCC.
 The GCC shall have no members as contemplated by Section 617.0601, Florida Statutes.

 SECTION 3.4.
 GCC shall grant Full Member status to individuals who provide career and/or professional development support to graduate students and/or postdoctoral scholars at: non-profit institutions of higher education; medical schools; research institutes; or government or non profit organizations in the U.S., Canada, and around the world.
-The Board of Directors determines questions of membership eligibility and standing.
+The Executive Committee determines questions of membership eligibility and standing.

 SECTION 3.5.
 Membership Dues.
-The Board of Directors will recommend annual dues assessments for the next fiscal year, to be ratified at the annual business meeting.
+The Executive Committee will set the annual membership dues and fees for the next fiscal year six months prior to the start of the fiscal year and announce the dues and fees to the membership electronically and at the annual business meeting.
 Membership dues are non-refundable.

 SECTION 3.6.
 Membership Privileges.
-Full Members shall have only such privileges and receive such assistance from GCC as shall be determined by the Board of Directors from time to time.
-From time to time, the Board of Directors shall establish membership categories and dues schedules, requiring ratification by vote of the general membership.
+Full Members shall have only such privileges and receive such assistance from GCC as shall be determined by the Executive Committee from time to time.
+From time to time, the Executive Committee shall establish membership categories and set dues schedules as noted in Section 3.5 [Membership Dues].

 Full Members and are eligible to:

-petition the Board of Directors with respect to any matter of relevance to the purpose of GCC;
+petition the Executive Committee with respect to any matter of relevance to the purpose of GCC;

-nominate or be nominated for positions on committees or on the Board of Directors;
+nominate or be nominated for positions on committees or on the Executive Committee;

 vote on amendments to the Bylaws;